MetroLink (Dublin): Cost

-Initially, the National Transport Authority projected that the cost of the project would be €3 billion.
-As of March 2021, the Minister for Public Expenditure and Reform Michael McGrath reportedly "warned that existing budgets may not cover" the full costs of MetroLink and related projects.
-It was estimated in July 2022 that the transport plan would cost €9.5 billion, with the most extreme figure putting it at €23 billion.
-In May 2025, the programme director for MetroLink, Sean Sweeney, indicated that the estimates given in 2021, of €7–€12 billion, were "going to change".
+Initially, the National Transport Authority projected that the project would cost €3 billion.
+In March 2021, the Minister for Public Expenditure and Reform, Michael McGrath, reportedly "warned that existing budgets may not cover" the full costs of MetroLink and related projects.
+In July 2022, the project was estimated to cost €9.5 billion, with an upper range estimate of €23 billion.
+In May 2025, MetroLink programme director Sean Sweeney indicated that the 2021 estimate of €7–12 billion was "going to change".
+In November 2025, the government approved €2 billion from the Infrastructure, Climate and Nature Fund to support MetroLink construction over the 2026–2030 period.
+In July 2026, The Irish Times reported that the cabinet could be expected to approve a preliminary budget of up to €19bn, while a "final Government decision on whether to authorise the metro project is not expected until tenders have been received".
+In September 2026, the cabinet approved a budget of up to €17.5bn.